(As published in the March-April 1996 issue of Belt Pulley magazine.)

 In August of 1994, the OK silo filler was found by the author and his brother, Mark Wells, of Billerica, Massachusetts, in about the same location where it had been stored following the 1990 Show.
 Even in 1994, after four years of sitting outside in the elements, the knives and shear bar seemed to be in very good condition.
 The pressed-paper pulley showed evidence of having recently been treated with fuel oil.
 It appeared, however, that the growing layer of rust threatened to obliterate the “OK” decal hinged blower cover and the “Algoma Foundry and Machine Co.” stencilling on the frame under the feeding table.
 It was at this point that the author and his brother began to think about restoration of the OK silo filler.
 Research into the proper paint scheme, the correct shade of paint, and remaking of the proper decals is currently being conducted and plans are being made for a 1995 restoration.

-The Algoma Foundry and Machine Company continued to function independently until September 14, 1962, when they were sold to Badger Northland Company, Inc. The Algoma Company became a division of the Badger Company, with Karl Kuehn of Kaukauna, Wisconsin, serving as head of the Algoma farm equipment division.
+The Algoma Foundry and Machine Company continued to function independently until September 14, 1962, when the company was sold to Badger Northland Company, Inc. The Algoma Company became a division of the Badger Company, with Karl Kuehn of Kaukauna, Wisconsin, serving as head of the Algoma farm equipment division.
 Badger was manufacturing a short line of farm equipment, which included silo unloaders and barn cleaners, when they bought out the Algoma Company.
 They hoped, through the acquisition of the Algoma Company, to broaden their line of Badger products to include forage equipment, particularly their field chopper.

 In 1964, Badger Northland was in turn acquired by the Massey-Ferguson Company.
 By this time, however, no silo fillers or forage equipment were being made at the Algoma site.
 It was a sign of the times that only garden tractors (the Massey-Ferguson model 10) and snowmobiles were being made in the old foundry building.
 In the summer of 1970, operations at the Algoma plant were entirely discontinued by Massey-Ferguson.